Nikolas-Marques-Silva/Curso_Ebac_Front_end/fist_project_vue/README.md

 ### Running the Project with Just index.html

-Just open with your favorite app!
+Just open with your favorite browser!